Ctrl-F to search within page

 Year unknown - Renovation, 4100 Cromwell, Los Angeles CA. Sold to Mark Romanek and Brigette McWilliams.
 Original house was built in 1922.

 1952 - The Paul Kaven House, 4201 Parva Avenue, Los Angeles CA. Commissioned 1951, altered in 1973.
 Sold to Leo Goldberg.
 Sold to Edgar Percy.
 Sold in 1991 to Moon Park.
 Sold in 1998 to Hiroshi Nada.
-Not a Jones design.
-Designed by Arthur C. Mublon (unsure of spelling).
+Not a Jones design; designed by Arthur C. Munson.
+Photo by Michael Locke.

 1955 - The Maax Dunn House, 952 Stonehill Lane, Los Angeles CA. Deeded to L. E. Dunn.
 Sold in 1996 to a Dunn trust.
 Sold in 2001 to James M. Jacobsen.
 Sold in 2014 to Neal Aaron Baer.
-Not a Jones design.
-Designed by Gene Smith.
+Not a Jones desig; designed by Gene Smith.

 Sources include: A. Quincy Jones by Cory Buckner;, Modern San Diego; Michael Locke.